dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 * Simplified authoring experience via template and doc.
 * Single analyzer can produce reports for multiple rules.
 However those need to be declared upfront.
 * Opt-in reporting of time spent via specific analyzers and infra overall.
-* Collect touched `.editorconfg`s into binlog embedded files.
+* Collect touched `.editorconfig`s into binlog embedded files.
 * Possibility to opt-out from analysis - the perf should not be impacted when done so.
 * Team collects performance impact numbers on a set of benchmark builds with the inbox analyzers enabled.

 ## Non Goals, but subject for consideration
-* Custom anlyzer in a local project (source codes) or a binary.
+* Custom analyzer in a local project (source codes) or a binary.
 * Bulk configuration of multiple rules (based on prefixes).
-* Specifying scope of MSBuild imports that will be considered for analysis (so that e.g. data from sdk won't even be passed to anlyzer, if not requested).
+* Specifying scope of MSBuild imports that will be considered for analysis (so that e.g. data from sdk won't even be passed to analyzer, if not requested).
 * Attempts to try to configure standard msbuild warnings/errors via `.editorconfig` should lead to fail fast errors.
 * Configuring analysis levels when analysing from binlog - beyond the collected editorconfigs
 * Rich information in VS error window.